On this page

 How to start a public record search

-2. Gather identity clues
+Gather identity clues before going local

 Use the full name, likely age range, recent city, and any known relatives or past addresses.
 Those details are often what separates the right person from several similar matches.
+A common pattern I see is people jumping straight into a county source without first confirming they have the right county or even the right person.
+A broader first-pass search often saves time because it helps narrow city, age range, and related identity clues before the local search begins.

-3. Narrow the location when possible
+Narrow the location when possible

-4. Move from broad to specific
+Move from broad to specific

 A common pattern is to start broad, then drill down.
 When I first ran a broad public record search, I expected a neat summary, but the data was far more fragmented than I anticipated.
-Some sites pulled addresses and phone numbers instantly, while others buried court mentions deep in long reports.
+Some sites pulled addresses and phone numbers immediately, while others buried court mentions deep in long reports.
 That experience taught me to cross-reference at least two sources right away instead of trusting a single result — it dramatically cut the number of dead ends.

 The quickest way to waste time